 In January 2017, the FASB issued ASU No. 2017-04 Simplifying the Test for Goodwill Impairment.
 This ASU amends Topic 350, Intangibles-Goodwill and Other, which will simplify the goodwill impairment calculation by eliminating Step 2 from the current goodwill impairment test.
 Under the new guidance, an entity should perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 The ASU eliminates existing guidance that requires an entity to determine goodwill impairment by calculating the implied fair value of goodwill by hypothetically assigning the fair value of a reporting unit to all of the assets and liabilities as if that reporting unit had been acquired in a business combination.
 This ASU is effective for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years.
-The Company is currently evaluating the impact of this standard.
+The initial adoption of this ASU is not expected to have a material impact on the Company's consolidated financial statements.

 In January 2017, the FASB issued ASU No. 2017-01, Clarifying the Definition of a Business.
 This ASU amends Topic 805, Business Combinations, which narrows the existing definition of a business and provides a framework for evaluating whether a transaction should be accounted for as an acquisition (or disposal) of assets or a business.
 This ASU requires an entity to evaluate if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets; if so, the set of transferred assets and activities (collectively, the set) is not a business.
 In order to be considered a business, the set would need to include an input and a substantive process that together significantly contribute to the ability to create outputs.
 This ASU is effective for fiscal year beginning after December 15, 2017 and interim periods within those fiscal years.
-The Company is currently evaluating the impact of this standard.
+The initial adoption of this ASU is not expected to have a material impact on the Company's consolidated financial statements.

 In November 2016, the FASB issued ASU No. 2016-18, Restricted Cash.
 This ASU amends Topic 230, Statement of Cash Flows, which includes new guidance on the classification and presentation of restricted cash in the statement of cash flows in order to eliminate the discrepancies that currently exist in how companies present these changes.
 This ASU requires restricted cash to be included with cash and cash equivalents when explaining the changes in cash in the statement of cash flows.
 This ASU is effective for fiscal years beginning after December 15, 2017 and interim periods within those fiscal years.
-The Company is currently evaluating the impact of this standard.
+The initial adoption of this ASU is not expected to have a material impact on the Company's consolidated financial statements.

 In August 2016, the FASB issued ASU No. 2016-15, Classification of Certain Cash Receipts and Cash Payments.
 This ASU amends Topic 230, Statement of Cash Flows, which is intended to reduce the existing diversity in practice for classifying various types of cash flows including debt extinguishment costs, zero-coupon debt, contingent consideration related to business combinations, insurance proceeds, equity method distributions and beneficial interest in securitizations.
 This ASU is effective for fiscal years beginning after December 15, 2017 and interim periods within those fiscal years.
-The Company is currently evaluating the impact of this standard.
+The initial adoption of this ASU is not expected to have a material impact on the Company's consolidated financial statements.